zaidhamarneh/MobileApplicationAssignment1/README.md

 Zaid Hamarneh
 20190095

-Note: There are wo branches.
-The code is in thr master branch
+Note: There are two branches.
+The code is in the master branch